Strilanc/Strilanc.github.io/_posts/2018-05-20-quantum-roulette-selection.md

 The reason this is a key insight is because it implies we can have registers that are entangled/correlated with the prepared superposition.
 Normally that kind of thing is fatal to a quantum algorithm.
 It's *classical* algorithms that can spread correlated data around willy-nilly, without ruining everything.
-This basically that, because we are insensitive to phase error, we can use preparation strategies that would normally only make sense in a classical algorithm.
+This basically means that, because we are insensitive to phase error, we can use preparation strategies that would normally only make sense in a classical algorithm.
 In a certain sense, our superposition-preparing problem has turned into a much easier probability-distribution-preparing problem.
 The preparation process we use must still be reversible, but that's trivial to do: just keep track of any junk you produce.